 - Note that the regulations (4.5.2 and 7.10.1) now require a minimum number and composition of the examining committee to be present at the defence.

 You will receive post defence instruction from the Office of Graduate Programs to your UNBC email address, shortly after defence.
-Note: You will not be considered to have met your degree requirements until ALL items indicated in those post defence instructions have been completed.
+Note: You will not be considered to have met your degree requirements until ALL items indicated in those post defence instructions have been completed and any outstanding fees or holds have been paid in full.